illuminatianon/lyricfren/docs/TechStack.md

 ### Component Styling

 When styling components:
-1. Use PrimeVue components when available
+1. Use Vuetify components when available
-2. Use PrimeFlex utility classes for layout
+2. Use Vuetify utility classes for layout
 3. Use semantic classes like `text-primary` for text colors
 4. Use custom CSS classes for common patterns

 ### Dark Mode

-Dark mode is enabled by default using the `.app-dark` class on the root HTML element.
-The theme automatically adjusts colors based on this class.
+Dark mode is enabled by default in the Vuetify theme configuration.
+The theme automatically adjusts colors based on the selected theme variant.